-1.8 We welcome the on-going work of the United Nations, the International Committee of the Red Cross (ICRC) and civil society to raise awareness of the impacts and long-term humanitarian consequences that can arise from the use of explosive weapons with wide area effects in populated areas.
+- harm, aid efforts to investigate harm to civilians, support efforts to determine or establish accountability and enhance lessons learnt processes in armed forces. - 1.8 We welcome the on-going work of the United Nations, the International Committee of the Red Cross (ICRC) and civil society to raise awareness of the impacts and long-term humanitarian consequences that can arise from the use of explosive weapons with wide area effects in populated areas.
 We also welcome work to empower and amplify the voices of all those affected, including women and girls, and we encourage further research into the potential gendered impacts of the use of explosive weapons with wide area effects.
-We stress the imperative of addressing the short and long-term humanitarian consequences that can result from the use of explosive weapons with wide area effects area effects arising from the conduct of hostilities, including in urban warfare.
+We stress the imperative of addressing the short and long-term humanitarian consequences that can result from the use of explosive weapons with wide area effects arising from the conduct of hostilities, including in urban warfare.

-- 2.1 We recall our obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, and reaffirm our obligation to hold accountable those responsible for violations and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons with wide area effects in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
-We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to mitigate civilian harm when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law when conducting hostilities in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between military objectives and civilian objects; the prohibitions against indiscriminate and disproportionate attacks and the obligation to take all feasible precautions We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from military operations. - 2.4 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts, including Resolution 1265 (1999), 1894 (2009) and 2417 (2018).
+- 2.1 We recall our obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, and reaffirm our obligationthe importance of holding to to hold accountable those responsible for violations and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons with wide area effects in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
+We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to mitigate civilian harm when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law when conducting hostilities in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between civilian objects and military objectives, and to direct operations only against military objectives; as well as between military objectives and civilian objects; the prohibitions against indiscriminate and disproportionate attacks and the obligation to take all feasible precautions in attack.
+We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from military operations. - 2.4 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts, including Resolution 1265 (1999), 1894 (2009) and 2417 (2018).